brainlid/langchain/README.md

 ### Alternative OpenAI compatible APIs

-There are several of services or self-hosted applications that provide an OpenAI compatible API for ChatGPT-like behavior.
+There are several services or self-hosted applications that provide an OpenAI compatible API for ChatGPT-like behavior.
 To use a service like that, the `endpoint` of the `ChatOpenAI` struct can be pointed to an API compatible `endpoint` for chats.

 For example, if a locally running service provided that feature, the following code could connect to the service: